anadi45/kronos-chat/apps/server/src/migrations/README.md

 # Database Migrations

-This directory contains TypeORM migrations for the Kronos Chat application.
+This directory contains TypeORM migrations for the Quark Chat application.

 ## Getting Started